Lecture 10

 • geom_col() requires both x- and y- aesthetics.

-Sorted Bar Chart with fct_reorder(CATEGORICAL, NUMERICAL)
+Sorted Bar Charts with fct_reorder(CATEGORICAL, NUMERICAL)

 df <- mpg |>